Myvar/icos-dev/docs.md

 ```

 # Microservices
-ICOS Has two primary types of microservices and three methods of inter microservice communication.
+ICOS has two primary types of microservices and three methods of inter microservice communication.
 The first kind is the APi, the second kind is the Internal microservice.
 The three methods of communication are http, ICP and P2P .

 Http microservices has two methods of operation.
 The first method is a rest API and the second method is a render based engine with templating.
 Http microservices are exposed to the internet using Ingress,  whereas ICP or internal microservices are never exposed to the internet and are designed for internal use only.

  Use HTTP microservices to create web pages and API's.
 Use internal microservices to create workers buffers and queues or any internal services that need completion to facilitate modular scaling.

 # Structure
-A recommended structure for your project is to create a few folders in your project one for implementation and one for the services and finally for models.
-This is not mandatory but it helps to maintain a properly structured and easy to follow and understand way of structuring things so that groups of programmers can work together without the confusion and chaos that inevitably results from poorly defined standards.
+A recommended structure for your project is to create a few folders in your project, one for implementation and one for the services and finally for models.
+This is not mandatory but it helps to maintain a properly structured and easy to follow and understanding way of structuring things so that groups of programmers can work together without the confusion and chaos that inevitably results from poorly defined standards.

 # ICP Service
-The ICP service is the simplest form of microservice to create, Simply create an interface with all the methods you want that service to do then mark it with a couple of attributes.
+The ICP service is the simplest form of microservice to create.
+Simply create an interface with all the methods you want that service to do, then mark it with a couple of attributes.
 Generally these attributes do not change so you can just copy and paste them.
 It is recommended that you place these interfaces in the services folder .

 ```csharp
     [IcosCfg(Cfg.ServiceType, ServiceType.Stateless)]